๐ŸงฌAP Biology

 Energy Requirements

-• GTP powers multiple steps—initiation factor function, tRNA delivery to the A site, and translocation all require GTP hydrolysis
+• GTP powers multiple ribosome-associated steps: initiation factor function, tRNA delivery to the A site, and translocation all require GTP hydrolysis

-• ATP charges tRNAs—aminoacyl-tRNA synthetases use ATP to attach amino acids, investing energy before translation begins
+• ATP charges tRNAs: aminoacyl-tRNA synthetases use ATP to attach amino acids, investing energy before the ribosome is even involved

-• ~4 high-energy phosphate bonds per amino acid added—this makes translation one of the cell's most energy-intensive processes
+• About 4 high-energy phosphate bonds per amino acid added: this makes translation one of the cell's most energy-intensive processes

 Polyribosomes (Polysomes)

-Compare: ATP vs. GTP in translation—ATP is used to charge tRNAs (before ribosome involvement), while GTP is used during ribosome-mediated steps (initiation, elongation, termination).
+Compare: ATP vs. GTP in translation: ATP is used to charge tRNAs (before ribosome involvement), while GTP is used during ribosome-mediated steps (initiation, elongation, translocation).
 Know which energy currency powers which process.

 Prokaryotic vs. Eukaryotic Translation: Key Differences

-While the core mechanism is conserved, important differences exist that reflect cellular organization and have medical implications.
+The core mechanism of translation is conserved across life, but important differences exist that reflect cellular organization and have medical implications.

 Prokaryotic Translation Features